7shiny786/ArthaRaksha/Readme.md

 # What we learned

-Throughout the project, I gained invaluable insights and skills:
+Throughout the project, we gained invaluable insights and skills:

 Understanding of Fraud Tactics and Response systems in place: Most common tactics used by fraudsters, understanding their methods, channels and psychological ploys to deceive victims.